rdspring1/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (video)

+The python files - 'line.py', 'line_detector.py', and 'main.py' contain a streamlined pipeline for processing the video files.
 + Here is [my result](./project_result.mp4) for the project video.
 + Here is [my result](./challenge_result.mp4) for the challenge video.